 Who’s it for: Adventurers with something to tow.

 Why we picked the Land Rover Range Rover Sport Td6:

-If you haven’t driven a diesel since Ronald Reagan was in the White House, the Land Rover Range Rover Sport Td6 will leave you totally flabbergasted.
-It’s everything a modern diesel six-cylinder should be: quiet, smooth, powerful, and efficient.
+If you haven’t driven a diesel since Ronald Reagan was in the White House, the Range Rover Sport Td6 will leave you totally flabbergasted.
+It’s everything a modern six-cylinder diesel should be: Quiet, smooth, powerful, and efficient.
 Land Rover went to great lengths to design an oil-burning engine it can market to discerning luxury buyers.

 It’s not all about fuel mileage figures.
-The V6 generates peak torque at 1,750 rpm, so the Td6-powered Sport is well-suited to towing heavy loads and going far off the beaten path.
-Listen up, adventurers.
-This is the engine to order if you don’t want to step up to a more expensive V8-powered model.
+The V6 generates peak torque at 1,750 rpm, so the Td6-powered Sport is well-suited to going far off the beaten path.
+That low-end torque is exactly what you need when off-roading, which typically involves crawling along at a slow, steady pace.
+Adventurers, this is the engine to order if you don’t want to step up to a more expensive V8-powered model.

 Chevrolet Colorado Diesel

 Why should you buy this: The Chevrolet Colorado Diesel is all the truck you’ll ever need.

 Who’s it for: Buyers seeking a daily-drivable workhorse.

 How much will it cost: $37,710+